Sylvester and the Magic Pebble: Awards

 Sylvester and the Magic Pebble earned Steig the 1970 Caldecott Medal, his first of many Caldecott and Newbery Medal honors.
 The book was nominated for the 1970 National Book Award for Young People's Literature (losing out to Isaac Bashevis Singer's A Day of Pleasure).
 In 1978, Sylvester and the Magic Pebble was given the Lewis Carroll Shelf Award.

 In popular culture

+In 1993, Weston Woods Studios adapted the book into an animated short film.
+The film was directed by Gene Deitch, narrated by John Lithgow, and featured music by Steig's son, Jeremy Steig.
+Coincidentally, Lithgow would later voice Lord Farquaad in DreamWorks Animation's film adaptation of Shrek!, another one of Steig's books.

 The book was also featured on an episode of Between the Lions.

-In 1993, Weston Woods Studios adapted this book to an animated movie, narrated by John Lithgow and directed by Gene Deitch, with music by Steig's son, jazz flautist Jeremy Steig.
+The story is used as an example by Noam Chomsky in the documentary film Is the Man Who Is Tall Happy? by Michel Gondry.

+The story is also briefly referenced in "When the World Tips Over" by Jandy Nelson.

 Controversy

-The book sparked some controversy, for its portrayal of the police as pigs, and as a result was not stocked by public schools and libraries in parts of the United States.
+The book sparked some controversy, for its portrayal of the police as pigs, and, as a result was not stocked by public schools and libraries in parts of the United States.